 Remember how I mentioned that a lot of sugar cookies require rolling out the dough with a rolling pin?
 This recipe requires a different– and much easier– type of rolling before you can pop those cookies in the oven.

 Scoop the dough and shape into balls, and then roll the cookie dough balls in extra sugar.
 This gives a glistening finish to the sugar cookies and ensures that the first thing to hit your tongue is a quick-dissolving, light layer of sweetness.
 I often use additional granulated sugar for this step, but as I briefly mentioned earlier, larger-grained sugars like sanding sugar or decorating sugar also give a beautiful finished effect.

 Then, I simply pop the sugar-coated cookie dough balls onto a parchment-lined baking sheet and get ready to stick them in the oven.
 The parchment paper is important as it prevents the cookies from browning too quickly on the bottom or spreading too much as it serves as a barrier between the hot pan and the dough.
 Still, be sure you give your cookies plenty of room to spread, as they will get quite big.
 I like to limit 6-8 cookies to one baking sheet, to be safe.

 When it’s finally time to bake, put the cookies into a 350 degree oven for about 14 minutes, or until they’re just beginning to turn golden brown around the edges with a puffed, undercooked center.
-The center will settle as you allow the cookies to cool on the baking sheet (<– that’s important!) and you’ll wind up with unbelievably chewy, perfectly soft sugar cookies.
+The center will settle as you allow the cookies to cool completely on the baking sheet (<– that’s important!) and you’ll wind up with unbelievably chewy, super soft sugar cookies.